Matthew-brinkmann/Family_day_out_planner/README.md

 ## 📁 File descriptions:
+- api: contains the flask files, views and blueprints
+- docker: contains all files required for docker configurations
+- family-day-out: contains front end react application files
 - models: contains all Python Scripting
+- presentation: Contains the presentation for the project.
 - tests: contains unit tests for python scripts
-- templates: contains front end files
-- docker: contains all files required for docker configurations

 ## 🐛 Bugs
 No known bugs at this time.